Things to Do in Beijing

 This tour promises memories that will last far longer than a typical meal.

-Your exploration begins at the site of a once-famous ghost market—the Baoguo Temple.
-Here, you'll uncover the legends of how a grand imperial temple transformed into a shadowy center of commerce and intrigue.
+Our exploration begins from the once-famous ghost market.
+Here, you'll uncover the legends of how a grand imperial temple transformed into a shadowy hub of commerce and now.

-The journey then leads to Beijing's oldest temple, Minzhong Temple.
-Beyond its profound religious significance, this sacred ground has witnessed everything from the first sparks of revolution to the tragic ends of forgotten heroes.
+Then to the 1380-year-old Fayuan Temple.
+Beyond its religious significance, this sacred ground has witnessed everything , from the first sparks of revolution to the tragic ends of forgotten heroes.

 Itinerary: